Mojitos just scream warm weather.

 Muddle the mint, lime, tomatillo juice, and sugar in the bottom of your cocktail shaker, highball glass, or pitcher.

-Muddling releases the oils in the mint, adding more complexity to your drink.
+Muddling releases the oils in the mint, adding more complexity to your drink, especially if you decide to use a fun variety of mint with its own unique flavor and aroma profile .
 If you want to test what a huge difference this makes, try making one drink by just stirring your ingredients together instead.

 Taste the muddled and stirred versions side by side, and you will never minimize the power of muddling again!